A Great Choice: Irvine Valley College

 Merely residing in California is insufficient to make a claim of residency for tuition purposes.

 The California Education Code and provisions in state law allow certain nonresidents the opportunity to pay in-state fees.
 Eligibility criteria are noted at right.
 Students who believe they are eligible for an exemption based on any one of the following criteria should consult the Office of Admissions and Records when they apply:

-- Students who have completed at least three years of high school and graduated from a California high school.
+- Students who have completed at least three years of high school or adult school and graduated from a California high school or the equivalent.
 Students must fill out and submit the "AB 540 Affidavit for Exemption" for consideration.